JacenLakiir/StockSim/README.txt

 by Eric Mercer & David Liu
 ==========================

 NOTE: All tasks should be performed on the class virtual machine.
+All scripts should be run from the top-level directory of the project.

-After importing the zip file's contents into a Java project using Eclipse for Java Developers, go to:
+1) Importing the zip file's contents into a Java project using Eclipse for Java Developers.

-  Properties-->Java Build Path-->Libraries-->Add Library
+2) Add the Tomcat library to the build path by right-clicking on the project and selecting:

+      Properties --> Java Build Path --> Libraries --> Add Library

    Then select:

       Server Runtime-->Apache Tomcat v6.0-->Finish-->OK.

-Our production dataset can be created by running 'ProductionDatasetGenerator.java' located in the 'src/production' folder.
-This will create a file called CREATE-PRODUCTION.sql in the top-level 'production' folder.
-From this folder, all the database scripts can be executed.

-To create the database schema and load the production dataset into the database, run: psql -af CREATE-DATABASE.sql psql -af CREATE-PRODUCTION.sql
+3) Create the database and load the production dataset into the database by running:

-The website then needs to be deployed to the local Tomcat server.
-From the top-level of the project, run: ant deploy
+      psql -af production/CREATE-DATABASE.sql
+      psql -af production/CREATE-PRODUCTION.sql

+4) Compile and deploy the application to the local Tomcat server by running:

+      ant deploy

-In Chromium, open 'tomcat.my.net/stocksim/' to access the website Login as 'User#' where # is between 0 and 99 (inclusive) using the password 'password'.
+5) Open Chromium and go to 'tomcat.my.net/stocksim/' to access the website.

+6) Login as 'User#' where # is in the range [0, 99] using the password 'password'.
 Alternatively, create a new user account.